In this article:

 The blocking of the sweat glands is then taken as a cue by the body to halt the production of excessive sweat.

-- You can even apply over-the-counter rubbing alcohol to the soles of your feet, preferably after taking a bath or shower.
+- An alternative that might be helpful would be applying rubbing alcohol to the soles of your feet, preferably after taking a bath or shower.
 Always make sure that your feet are completely dry before you apply the rubbing alcohol.
 Simply dip cotton wool in the solution and dab it between your toes.

 It may be prudent to test the rubbing alcohol on a small area of skin before applying to rule out any skin irritation or adverse reaction.